plan-net/core4/docs/source/job.rst

 CoreJobs
 --------

-CoreJobs implement the logic layer of the core architecture and enables the user to fully automate their business logic within a fault-tolerant distributed system.
-Core    Jobs are the starting point for any Data-engineer or -scientist and provides a lot of possibilities to easily control the runtime-behavior within the framework.
+CoreJobs implement the logic layer of the core4s architecture and enables the user to fully automate their business logic within a fault-tolerant distributed system.
+CoreJobs are the starting point for any Data-engineer or -scientist and provides a lot of possibilities to easily control the runtime-behavior within the framework.

 Example